Frequently asked questions: K-State's policy prohibiting discrimination, sexual violence, domestic and dating violence, and stalking

 Complaints and processing

-Any person may report suspected discrimination, harassment, sexual violence, domestic violence, dating violence, stalking, and related retaliation to the Office of Institutional Equity.
+Any person may report suspected discrimination, harassment, and sexual harassment to the Office of Institutional Equity.
 The university encourages persons to make a report as soon as possible after the alleged incident(s) but no later than 180 days after an incident of conduct prohibited by PPM 3010.
 OIE will process all reports it receives and may proceed with a full investigation and adjudication proceedings as set forth in PPM 3010.

-Persons wishing to report concerns of discrimination, harassment, sexual violence, domestic violence, dating violence, stalking, or related retaliation should contact the Office of Institutional Equity, 785-532-6220 or email@example.com.
+Persons wishing to report concerns of discrimination, harassment, and sexual harassment should contact the Office of Institutional Equity, 785-532-6220 or email@example.com.
 You may also contact OIE by completing an online reporting form.

-Do I have to file a complaint once I contact the Office of Institutional Equity?
+Do I have to file a report once I contact the Office of Institutional Equity?

-Any member of the university community may consult the Office of Institutional Equity without obligation to file a complaint.
-Office of Institutional Equity staff will give university community members information designed to explain the university’s policies and procedures so that they may make an informed choice as to whether they would like to file a complaint.
-In certain situations, however, information learned by the Office of Institutional Equity may be of sufficient concern that the university must take appropriate action to resolve the concern even though an individual does not wish to file a complaint.
+Any member of the university community may consult the Office of Institutional Equity without obligation to file a report.
+Office of Institutional Equity staff will give university community members information designed to explain the university’s policies and procedures so that they may make an informed choice as to whether they would like to file a report.
+In certain situations, however, information learned by the Office of Institutional Equity may be of sufficient concern that the university must take appropriate action to resolve the concern even though an individual does not wish to file a report.

 What is retaliation?
 What should I do if I report a concern to the Office of Institutional Equity and then believe the Respondent is retaliating?